Are Black Beans Gluten-Free? The Truth for Celiac Concerns

 Identifying Gluten-Free Legumes

 I recognize all unprocessed beans, including black beans, pinto beans, garbanzo beans, lentils, and peas, as inherently gluten-free.
-These legumes are an excellent choice for individuals on a gluten-free diet due to their absence of gluten, which is commonly found in grains like wheat, rye, and barley.
+These legumes make an excellent choice for individuals on a gluten-free diet because they don’t contain gluten, which is commonly found in grains like wheat, rye, and barley.
 They provide a valuable source of dietary fiber and protein.

 Potential Contamination Risks